dennishnf/dennishnf.github.io/posts/daily/2021-01_how-i-started-in-ai/page.md

 By: ```Dennis Núñez Fernández```, ```January 2021```.

 My start in AI projects began when I was in the last years of college, I became interested in Artificial Neural Networks, Signal Processing and Digital Systems.
-I got a diploma in Control Using Fuzzy Logic and Neural Networks, where I learned the basics of these areas.
+In addition to my undergraduate courses, I took some external courses in Control using Fuzzy Logic and Neural Networks, where I learned the basics of these areas.

-After finishing college, and concluding my English studies I applied for a 6 month internship funded by UNESCO and the Government of Poland since there was an area that caught my attention within what they offered: Computer Vision, I applied and within a month my application was accepted.
+After finishing my university studies, and concluding my English studies I applied for a 6 month internship funded by UNESCO and the Government of Poland since there was an area that caught my attention within what they offered: Computer Vision, I applied and within a month my application was accepted.
 A few months later, in October 2016, I traveled to Poland where I conducted a research project on Deep Learning for hand gesture recognition and trying to optimize computational resources, using Gabor filters.
 At the end of the project we were able to publish a scientific paper in a leading Ibero-American conference on Artificial Intelligence: CIARP.

 Returning to Peru, in 2017, I started to carry out projects on my own as an independent researcher and related to what I did in Poland.
 The results of these works were sent to national conferences such as INTERCON, which helped me to soak a little more into the research.